 MSI Modern 15 Benefits

-You get one of the most powerful processor for this price, which can even be found on much more expensive devices.
+You get one of the most powerful processors, found on much more expensive machines.

-You get access to both a USB-C Thunderbolt and USB-A port to connect any kind of accessory and audio interface.
+You get access to both a USB-C and USB-A ports.

 MSI Modern 15 Drawbacks